 No delivery of the placenta 30 to 60 minutes after the birth of your baby.

-Treatment: If you have not delivered your placenta within 30 to 60 minutes after the birth of your baby, your healthcare providers may give you an injection of syntometrine or syntocinon to make your uterus contract strongly, thus expelling the placenta.
+If you have not delivered your placentas within 30 to 60 minutes after the birth of your baby, your healthcare providers may give you an injection of syntometrine or syntocinon to make your uterus contract strongly, thus expelling the placenta.
 In some cases, doctors may manually remove the placenta (following numbing of the area).

 - Vaginal bleeding